I love capturing the wildly in love. On the left is a quick glimpse of some of my work. Like what you see?

 No regrets, no stress, no pressure, no distractions—just two people committing their lives to each other.

-In addition to the incredible beauty of Colorado, one of the biggest draws to elope here is the fact that Colorado allows couples to solemnize their own marriage.
+In addition to the incredible beauty of Colorado, one of the biggest draws to eloping here is the fact that Colorado allows couples to solemnize their own marriage.
 Meaning you can marry yourselves!
 You do not need witnesses and you do not need to be a resident to elope here!

-However, your marriage license is only good for 35 days after you apply for it, so it is super important that you elope within that 35 day period.
+However, your marriage license is only good for 35 days after you apply for it, so it is super important that you elope within that 35-day period.

 Questions you will be asked